Kristen Waggoner

 Kristen Kellie Waggoner (born 1972) is an American attorney.
-She has been president, CEO, and General Counsel of Alliance Defending Freedom since 2022.
+She has been president, CEO, and chief counsel of Alliance Defending Freedom since 2022.

 Waggoner was the lead defense counsel in Masterpiece Cakeshop v.
 Colorado Civil Rights Commission in 2018 and represented Lorie Smith and 303 Creative in 303 Creative LLC v.
 Elenis in 2023, both notable wins at the Supreme Court.

 Early life and education

 Waggoner was born in 1972 in Longview, Washington, about an hour outside of Portland, as the eldest of four children.
 Her father was a school superintendent and a licensed Assemblies of God minister.
 Her mother was a stay-at-home mom who worked part-time in the accounting industry.

 Waggoner attended Christian schools from primary school through law school.
 Her father was the principal during her 1st through 12th grades.
 In high school she played volleyball and basketball.
 She graduated high school as valedictorian.

 She attended Northwest University, affiliated with the Assemblies of God, on a drama scholarship.
 After graduating magna cum laude from Northwest, she attended Regent University School of Law.
 At Regent she won "best oralist" at the Whittier Moot Court Competition, a national contest.
 She graduated cum laude in 1997 with a Juris Doctor.